 Once the scenarios have been identified and characterized, the vent area required needs to be calculated.
 The main mistakes that we have found in this area are:

-- The calculation is insufficiently supported by chemical reaction data to quantify the kinetics and vapor pressure profile - Scenarios with widely different flowrates are safeguarded by the same relief device. - ► The calculated conditions of the scenario are unrealistic.
+- The calculation is insufficiently supported by chemical reaction data. - Scenarios with widely different flowrates are safeguarded by the same relief device. - > The calculated conditions of the scenario are unrealistic.